deBearN/HeartsAndMinds/docs/InGame-documentation.md

    - Interact with the logistic point
    - Select "Get tickets from body bag or prisoner"

 The ticket from the body bag will go to the player owned the dead body (even if he is not connected).
+Dead body can also be directly processed.
 ### Prisoners:
 Prisoners follow the same process as dead player body without the need of body bag.
 The prisonner need to be alive but it could be unconcious.